Applauding Creston’s influencers

 As the current editor of I Love Creston magazine and former editor of the Creston Valley Advance newspaper, Brian Lawrence has been uniquely positioned to influence his community.
 His influence is widely dispersed through his work with the Footlighters Theatre and his board positions with the Creston Community Auditorium Society, Valley Community Services and the Creston Valley Chamber of Commerce.

-Jen Comer has been managing the Creston Valley Farmers Market since 2010.
+Jen Comer managed the Creston Valley Farmers Market from 2010 to early 2018.
 Her focus on food security and community development led to recognition of the market as Best Medium Sized Market for 2016 by the B.C.
 Association of Farmers Markets.
 For her influence on her community, Comer was recognized in this magazine’s Top 40 Under 40 list for 2017.

 In 2018 Justin Storm will celebrate his fifth anniversary as general manager of J.H.
 Huscroft Ltd., as well as his 35th birthday.
 His dedication to the practice of employing local residents, supporting his local community and being an enthusiastic ambassador for the Kootenay lifestyle make him very much an influencer in his region.